usarscotus/legal-directory/frcmp/rule_12.1.md

 (i) the name of each witness—and the address and telephone number of each witness other than a victim—that the government intends to rely on to establish that the defendant was present at the scene of the alleged offense; and

-(ii) each government rebuttal witness to the defendant's alibi defense.
+&nbsp;&nbsp;(ii) each government rebuttal witness to the defendant's alibi defense.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) Victim's Address and Telephone Number.
 If the government intends to rely on a victim's testimony to establish that the defendant was present at the scene of the alleged offense and the defendant establishes a need for the victim's address and telephone number, the court may: